cchens/Itty-Bitty/Phase3/IndividualReports.md

 # Individual Reports

-- What is your most significant individual contribution?
-- Tell us about a new technical concept/issue that you learned while working on the project.
-- What is your main strength(s) as a team member?
-- What is your main weakness(es) as a team member? (i.e. Where do you think you can/should improve?)

-Please keep it short.

 ## Ben Shaft (BShaft)
 - My most signification contribution was the quiz feature of Itty Bitty.
 This involved displaying a tutorial's questions to the user and checking their answer ([issue #5,](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/5) [issue #28](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/28)) as well as the implementation of and update to the scoring system [(issue #9)](https://github.com/UoT-CSC30x-W15/301W15-Prj-Team1-repo/issues/9).
 - Like the other members on the team, this was my first exposure to the [Sails.js](http://sailsjs.org/#!/) framework.
 Also, in Phase-3 I was tasked with using POST to validate user answers.
 This was new to me as I would normally do that validation client-side because of its relative simplicity but I now understand the major benefits of using HTTP requests instead.